-- DISPERSEDUndeveloped Recreation Area lands and water outside the developed Recreation Areas are consideredAREAthe "Dispersed Area".
-Vehicle access within the project boundary of the Dispersed Area is not permitted. - LAKESHORE CAMPING Any camping on Recreation Area lands where developed campsites are not provided is "Lakeshore Camping".
+DISPERSED / Undeveloped Recreation Area lands and water outside the developed Recreation Areas are considered the "Dispersed Area".
+Vehicle access within the project boundary of the Dispersed Area is not permitted.
+Undeveloped Recreation Area east of the developed Fleming Meadows Recreation Area is considered the "Wilderness Area".

+LAKESHORE CAMPING Any camping on Recreation Area lands where developed campsites are not provided is "Lakeshore Camping".
 Lakeshore camping is only permitted in the Dispersed Area.
 Areas where lakeshore camping is prohibited are indicated on the reverse side map.
-In general, dispersed area / lakeshore camping is not permitted adjacent to developed areas, areas that are accessible from public roadways or any area that is posted "No Camping". - LAKESHORE CAMPING FEESDispersed Area / Lakeshore camping fees are \$8.00 per night per boat and /or every campsite with up to eight people.
-This fee is separate from and is not covered by vessel or vehicle annual permit fees, day use fees or developed campsite fees that have been paid.
-Lakeshore Annual Camping permits are available at the Recreation Area entrance stations for \$60.00 ea. - DAY USE Portable furnishings and structures utilized just for "day use" are not to be left unattended overnight. - FIRES No ground fires or wood fires are permitted in the Dispersed Area.
-10 foot mineral earth clearance must be maintained around all portable camp stoves, barbecues, candles, lanterns etc. at all times. - TRASH Please carry out all trash when you leave the Dispersed Area. - RESTROOMS Floating restrooms and land-based Dispersed Area restrooms are available for your convenience.
+In general, Dispersed Area, Wilderness Area / Lakeshore camping is not permitted adjacent to developed areas, areas that are accessible from public roadways or any area that is posted "No Camping".
+Wilderness Area camping is permitted only in the Wilderness Area as defined on the Wilderness Area map.

+LAKESHORE / This fee is separate from and is not covered by vessel or vehicle annual permit fees, WILDERNESS day usefees or developed campsite fees that have been paid, refer to Schedule of Fees.
+CAMPING FEES

+- DAY USE Portable furnishings and structures utilized just for "day use" are not to be left unattended overnight and are not permitted in the Wilderness Area. - FIRES Absolutely no ground fires or wood fires are permitted in the Dispersed or Wilderness Area.
+10 foot mineral earth clearance must be maintained around all portable camp stoves, candles, lanterns etc. at all times. - TRASH Please carry out all trash when you leave the Dispersed or Wilderness Area. - RESTROOMS Floating restrooms and land-based Dispersed Area restrooms are available for your convenience.
 See reverse side map for locations.
 Do not tie vessels to floating restrooms for more than 15 minutes at a time.
 Use restrooms for their intended purpose only.
 Do not jump, dive, swim or fish from them.
 Please do not throw trash, diapers or porta-potty contents in the toilets of these restrooms. - SANITATION Help keep the lake clean.
 The lake level fluctuates.
 Where you camp today may be under water tomorrow!
 Restrooms or self-contained portable toilets must be used.
-Porta-potty and other waste-water contents may be disposed of at Marina sanitary pump-out facilities or campground dump stations. - TRESPASS Please stay off of adjacent private property and any areas posted "closed" or "no trespassing". - REGULATORY Regulatory buoys are similar to traffic signs along a roadway.
+Porta-potty and other waste-water contents may be disposed of at Marina sanitary pump-out facilities or campground dump stations. - TRESPASS Stay off adjacent private property and any areas posted "closed" or "no trespassing". - REGULATORY Regulatory buoys are similar to traffic signs along a roadway.
 "Slow 5 mph-No Wake", "No Ski", "Ski BUOYS Area" and "Hazard Area" buoys can all be found on the lake.
 Vessels must be operated in compliance with all posted regulatory buoy messages and warnings.
 Mooring a vessel to, or willfully moving or damaging any regulatory buoy is a violation of the law. - BOATING HAZARDS Don Pedro Lake is a reservoir.
 The lake level fluctuates.
 Potential boating hazards are always changing.
 As a courtesy, Recreation Agency staff attempt to maintain hazard buoy markers over the hazards that would probably not be anticipated by the average boater.
 These hazard buoys often suffer damage from passing boats when submerged.
 They are vandalized, stolen and at times moved by careless visitors.
 The Recreation Agency cannot possibly guarantee that all potential boating hazards are marked at all times.
 Boaters should exercise common sense.
 When underway, stay a safe distance from the shoreline and all marked hazards.
 Always reduce vessel speed when operating in an unfamiliar area of the lake or when operating at night.

-USE OF THIS ENTIRE PROJECT AND ALL FACILITIES IS AT YOUR OWN RISK !
-Violation of Recreation Area Rules and Regulations May Result in Citation !
+USE OF THIS ENTIRE PROJECT AND ALL FACILITIES IS AT YOUR OWN RISK! \Violation of Recreation Area Rules and Regulations May Result in Citation!